 Requires two hands to operate

-The Worx Cordless Cube Compact Vacuum is so powerful that it sucked up all the debris from our testing surfaces without even using an attachment.
+The Worx Cordless Cube Compact Vacuum is so powerful that it sucked up all of the debris from our testing surfaces without even using an attachment.
 It has multiple settings, so if the base setting doesn't suck up the mess in one pass, the second setting does.
 While it will work well on hardwood floors and other surfaces in your home, we were especially impressed with its performance on all types of carpet.
-It was quick to pick up the materials we laid in its path and only struggled a bit when picking up flour and hair on a high-pile carpet.
+It was quick to pick up the materials we laid in its path, and it only struggled a bit when picking up flour and hair on a high-pile carpet.

 For power, performance, and reliability, the Hoover ONEPWR Cordless Handheld Vacuum can't be beat.
 Its powerful suction and large dustbin are hard to find in other handheld models, and when testing, we enjoyed that the tapered nozzle allows for efficient cleaning.
 If you're looking to spend a little less on a dustbuster, consider the Sun Joe Cordless Vacuum.
 In our experience, this vac is extremely lightweight, easy to use, and a great value.